HuwCampbell/ivory/README.md

 Contributing and Issues
 -----------------------

-All bugs and feature requests can be raised as [github issues](https://github.com/ambiata/ivory/issues).
+All bugs and feature requests can be raised as [GitHub issues](https://github.com/ambiata/ivory/issues).

-All contributions are via [github pull requests](https://help.github.com/articles/using-pull-requests).
+All contributions are via [GitHub pull requests](https://help.github.com/articles/using-pull-requests).
 In general:
  - Try to provide enough detail as to what you are adding / fixing.
  - Add tests for any new features / bug fixes.
  - Make sure you are up-to-date with the latest commit on master.